Yrol/Docker-Laravel-Nuxt/README.md

 ## Usage

-Laravel base url is [http://localhost:8080](http://localhost:8080).
+Application base url (fronend) will be [http://localhost:8080](http://localhost:8080).
 All requests to Laravel API must be sent using to the url starting with `/api` prefix.
 Nginx server will proxy all requests with `/api` prefix to the node static server which serves the Nuxt.

-There is also available [http://localhost:8081](http://localhost:8081) url which is handled by Laravel and should be used for testing purposes only.
+Also, the backend can be accessed using [http://localhost:8081](http://localhost:8081) which is handled by Laravel.

 ## Environment